 This is another area where good people can get in real trouble.
 Put very simply, we do not ever shade, adjust or otherwise manipulate our reporting and record-keeping for any reason.
 We record and report the truth.

 Violation of these provisions shall result in disciplinary action, up to and including termination, and may also subject the violator to substantial civil and criminal liability.
-If an employee becomes aware of any improper transaction or accounting practice concerning the resources of the Company, he or she should report the matter immediately to his or her supervisor or to a member of the Audit Committee of the Board of Directors of Axiom.
+If an employee becomes aware of any improper transaction or accounting practice concerning the resources of Axiom, he or she should report the matter immediately to his or her supervisor or to a member of the Audit Committee of the Board of Directors of Axiom.
 You may also raise your concern through one of the options set out in this Code of Conduct.
 There will be no retaliation against employees who disclose questionable accounting or auditing matters.

-In reports and documents filed with or submitted to any regulators by Axiom, and in other public communications made by Axiom, Axiom employees and consultants involved in the preparation of such reports and documents shall make disclosures that are full, fair, accurate, timely and understandable.
-Axiom employees and consultants shall not knowingly conceal or falsify information, misrepresent material facts or omit material facts necessary to avoid misleading Axiom’s independent public auditors or investors.
+In reports and documents filed with or submitted to any regulators by Axiom, and in other public communications made by Axiom, Axiom employees involved in the preparation of such reports and documents shall make disclosures that are full, fair, accurate, timely and understandable.
+Axiom employees shall not knowingly conceal or falsify information, misrepresent material facts or omit material facts necessary to avoid misleading Axiom’s independent public auditors or investors.

 Axiom is committed to a work environment in which all individuals are treated with respect and dignity.
 Each individual has the right to work in a professional atmosphere that promotes equal employment opportunities and prohibits discriminatory practices, including harassment.
 Therefore, we expect that all relationships among persons in the workplace will be professional and free of bias, prejudice and harassment.